 Other reasons you may still be itchy

 - The diagnosis may be incorrect.
 Scabies can be confused with a number of other skin conditions, particularly dermatitis and hives.
 Coeliac disease is another cause of an ongoing itchy rash.

 - You may need to repeat the scabies treatment.
 Ask your pharmacist or doctor for advice.
-Do not repeat treatment more than two times without medical advice.
+Do not repeat treatment more than 2 times without medical advice.
 Overuse of insecticides such as permethrin can irritate your skin.